Paul-Dempsey/pachde1/docs/Copper.md

 The selected, unmodulated hex color text is shown in the outputs section.
 Right click to find a menu option to copy that value for use in another module.

+## Copper vs Copper-mini

+Copper and Copper-mini share the same underlying color module.
+They present a slightly different UI and selection of output ports, but otherwise behave the same, including as extenders fror Null and Info.

 ## As extender

-Copper works as an extender to [Null](Null.md) for choosing its panel color -- even live modulating it for some excitement.
+Both Copper and Copper-mini work as extenders to [Null](Null.md) for choosing its panel color -- even live modulating it for some excitement.
 See [Null](Null.md) for more details on the entertainment value of this configuration.

 Copper is also an extender for [Info](Info.md) for choosing its colors, configured in the module menu.